btipling/Rosy/README.md

 This project will likely not build for anyone else at this time.
 See assets and hardware section below.

+### Premake

+This project uses [Premake](https://premake.github.io/) to build.
+Premake is required to build the project.

+I initialize the project by running `premake5 vs2022` on the command line in the `src` directory and then I open up the generated sln file in VIsual Studio.

 ### Vulkan SDK

 The most recent version of the Vulkan SDK should be on the system.